NY 2025

 Eligibility

-The grant is open to all emerging artists and/or artisans between the ages of 17–40 working in visual media who demonstrate financial need.
-The Nan Yeomans Grant for Artistic Development defines an emerging artist as someone in the early years of their artistic practice/career.
+This grant is open to young emerging artists and/or artisans working in visual media who demonstrate financial need.
+Artists must be at least 17 years of age and no more than 40 years old at the time of the application.
+The Nan Yeomans Grant for Artistic Development defines an emerging artist as someone in the early years of their artistic practice or career.
 They must have produced a small body of work and they may have achieved some local recognition or limited public exhibition experience.
-Applicants must be at least 17 years old and no more than 40 years old at the time of application.

 Past Recipients